Mary of Guise: Duchess of Longueville

 On 4 August 1534, at the age of 18, she became Duchess of Longueville by marrying Louis II d'Orléans, Duke of Longueville, the Grand Chamberlain of France, at the Louvre Palace.
 Their union turned out to be happy, but brief.
 On 30 October 1535, Mary gave birth to her first son, Francis, but on 9 June 1537, Louis died at Rouen and left her a pregnant widow at the age of 21.
 For the rest of her life, Mary kept the last letter from her bon mari et ami (her good husband and friend) Louis, which mentioned his illness and explained his absence at Rouen.
 It can still be seen at the National Library of Scotland.
 On 4 August 1537, Mary gave birth to their second son, who was named Louis after his deceased father.
 Louis died very young, but Francis wrote letters to his mother in Scotland.
 On 22 March 1545 he sent a piece of string to show how tall he was, and on 2 July 1546 he sent her his portrait.

-Residence

-Rather than live in Edinburgh, Mary primarily lived in Leith where a garrison of French troops were stationed.
-Her two houses in Leith were firstly just off the Shore at the Paunch Market, on what (until unification with Edinburgh) was called Queen Street in her honour.
-The beautifully ornate building was demolished in 1849 and now is simply a car park.
-The site lies at the south-west section of Shore Place, the new name for Queen Street.
-Secondly she had a small palace on Rotten Row (now called Water Street).
-After her death this went into the ownership of Andrew Lamb, and it is almost certainly for this reason that her daughter Mary, Queen of Scots visited "the house of Andro Lamb beit the space of ane hour" on her return to Scotland in 1561.
-The house was demolished in 1830 to build a whisky warehouse, but her memory lived on in the name of the linked building which was named the "Mary of Guise Buildings" carved in stone.
-The latter was demolished around 1995 and was replaced by a small block of flats.
-Her former (Shore Place) residence housed Oliver Cromwell in 1651.